aallam/ktoken/README.md

 ### Remote (default)

-1. Choose and add to your dependencies one of [Ktor's engines](https://ktor.io/docs/http-client-engines.html) to your `build.gradle` file.
+1. Choose and add one of [Ktor's engines](https://ktor.io/docs/http-client-engines.html) to your dependencies in the `build.gradle` file.

-2. Use `LocalPbeLoader` to load encoding from local files:
+2. Use `RemoteBpeLoader` to load encoding from remote sources:

 ```kotlin
 val tokenizer = Tokenizer.getEncoding(encodingName = EncodingName.CL100K_BASE, loader = RemoteBpeLoader())